ananya1797/weather_api/README.md

-A simple frontend mini project using html css and js to fetch weather data using api using async await
+A weather application using HTML, CSS, and JavaScript.
+I utilized the async/await concept to fetch and display weather data from an API, ensuring smooth and efficient data retrieval.